Lewis Arnold (director): Television

-On graduating from the National Film and Television School in March 2013, Arnold embarked on his first TV project, directing two episodes of the final series of BAFTA-winning channel 4 show, Misfits.
+After graduating with his MA in 2013, Arnold embarked on his first TV project, directing two episodes of the final series of BAFTA-winning channel 4 show, Misfits.
 He then directed the first four episodes of Russell T Davies’s new E4 show, Banana, and was named a Broadcast Magazine Hot Shot 2014 for his work on both shows.

-In 2015, he directed two episodes of C4/AMC series Humans, which has become Channel 4's most successful original drama in over 20 years.
-A second series was recommissioned and a year later he returned to direct the opening block.
+In 2015, he directed two episodes of Channel 4/AMC series Humans, which became Channel 4's most successful original drama in over 20 years.
+A second series was commissioned and a year later he returned to direct the opening block.
 He followed this up by directing an episode of British crime drama Broadchurch for Sister Pictures.

-In 2017/18 Arnold directed Cleaning Up for ITV and Sister Pictures, having developed the project with writer and creator Mark Marlow.
-The six part drama show stars Sheridan Smith as Sam, a cleaning lady and devoted mother who struggles to keep her family together after becoming addicted to online gambling.

-In 2020 Arnold co-created and directed the ITV miniseries Des.
+In 2019/20, Arnold co-created and directed the ITV miniseries Des.
 The series was well received by critics and described as a "sensitive, finely worked drama showing the unrelentingly bleak reality of the monstrous narcissist".
-Tennant's performance was considered "one of his best in an impeccable career" earning him a National Television Award for Best Dramatic Performance in 2021.
-The premiere episode had consolidated viewing figures of 11.4 million viewers, a benchmark previously hit in 2019 with Cleaning Up.
+David Tennant's performance was considered "one of his best in an impeccable career" earning him a National Television Award for Best Dramatic Performance and an International Emmy for Best Performance by an Actor in 2021.
+The premiere episode had consolidated viewing figures of 11.4 million viewers, a benchmark previously hit in 2019 with Cleaning Up, a project Arnold developed with writer Mark Marlow and Sister Pictures.

-In 2020, Arnold directed Jimmy McGovern's Time, a three part prison drama for BBC One.
+In 2020/21, Arnold directed Jimmy McGovern's Time, a three-part prison drama for BBC One.
 The drama starred Sean Bean and Stephen Graham and was aired June 2021.
 The show was widely praised for its authenticity and central performances.
 Lucy Mangan wrote for The Guardian: "The performances of Bean and Graham are, even though we have come to expect brilliance from them both, astonishing.
 So, too, are those from everyone in smaller roles, none of which is underwritten or sketchy, and who thicken the drama into something more profoundly moving and enraging at every turn."
-Billie Schwab Dunn, writing for Metro, praised the show saying, "Time is a necessary lesson on the British prison system and a masterclass in acting."
+Billie Schwab Dunn, writing for Metro, praised the show, saying: "Time is a necessary lesson on the British prison system and a masterclass in acting."
+The show was nommiated for six BAFTA Craft and Television 2022 Awards.
+The show went onto to win Best Mini-Series and Best Actor for Sean Bean.

+In 2021, Arnold directed James Graham's Sherwood for BBC One.
+The show starred Lesley Manville, David Morrissey and Adeel Akhtar who won the 2023 BAFTA for Best Supporting Actor for his role as Andy Fisher.
+Sherwood was described as "an adeptly executed crime drama, driven by tight, deliberate plotting, genuinely unforeseen turns, and a palpable friction between its two detective protagonists.”

+In 2022/23, Arnold directed all seven episodes of George Kay's The Long Shadow for ITV.